KiBela, space for art

 KiBela incorporates a spectrum of different ideas, methods and visions that coexist in art.
 The creativity of traditional media is important to enrich electronic ones, but all in the context of historical continuity of visual art, in the sense of a bigger aesthetization and integration of electronic media and principles in art.
 In high tech projects a complex intertwining of reciprocally operating systems, for example sound and picture, that we present to public in a multimedia way, is very interesting.

-In the ten years since the gallery is opened an exclusive approach of installing art in the space has been developed: various art aesthetics in space being such by content or by media that artists use in a creative way.
-KiBela archive includes approximately one hundred social art openings, performances, presentations and other art events, that are installed in a classical way or as high technological settings and architecturaly challenging projects.
+In the first ten years since the gallery is opened an exclusive approach of installing art in the space has been developed: various art aesthetics in space being such by content or by media that artists use in a creative way.
+KiBela archive includes approximately social art openings, performances, presentations and other art events, that are installed in a classical way or as high technological settings and architecturaly challenging projects.

 KiBela hall is on the ground floor of Narodni dom and was rennovated in January 1999 with the purpose of installing visual and other forms of art.
 Otherwise the KiBela programme has been running since the year 1996 when Multimedia Center Kibla has been established.
 In the second half of the 90's plans for KiBela have begun to take form with the help of experience and common knowledge-in a time when emergence of new technologies and art approaches has already become self-evident and necessary when planning a contemporary gallery.